kmisterios/assaia-test-task/README.md

 ### Metrics
 I've chosen <code>precision</code>, <code>recall</code>, <code>f1-score</code> metrics.
 We basically solve the task, if there is vehicle in boundary area in a given frame.
 So, binary classification.
 That's why I create vector with length equal to the number of frames in the video, where "vehicle detected" in frame - $1$, othervise - $0$.
 Then I compute standard metrics with $1$.
 Since it is important to detect vehicle as fast as possible, I give weight of $2$ to the first $20$% of frames in the interval.
 In this case when we detect the vehicle later, the metric will be lower.

+It's better to study all $3$ metrics while evaluations with focus on recall.
+It is more important in the task.
+Also precision will be $0$ if only several frames are marked as $1$ in the video with no alerts.
+But the result is not bad.

 ### Selecting the parameters
 * During parameter selection I was using <code>f1-score</code> to estimate quality with current parameter set.
 * Since I have no training, I slected parameters on train set and tested on the test set.